Clinical Findings Presented at the Symposium for the Advancement of Wound Care

-“Our scientific results show that our technology improves wound care,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“Our scientific results show that our technology improves wound care,” said Fertram Sigurjonsson, founder and CEO of Kerecis.
 “We continue to expand our scientific program and are reporting the results of some of our research here at the conference.
 Fish skin is incrementally gaining recognition as an effective wound treatment technology, and we expect its use to accelerate given the national coverage by Medicare.”

 Kerecis will present these eight poster abstracts at SAWC, which will report on the company’s case studies, clinical research and laboratory research.

 - Cost Effectiveness of Wound Treatment with Fish Skin – Results of a Prognostic Study (Poster CS-115)

 - Acellular Fish Skin Prevents Re-Infection and Amputation in Exposed Bone Lower Extremity Wounds with History of MRSA and Chronic Osteomyelitis (Poster CS-204)

 - Acellular Fish Skin as a Bone and Tendon Cover: Case Report (Poster CS-205)

 - Fish Skin Treatment Results in Lower Use of Antibiotics: a Retrospective Study on 68 Chronic Wounds (Poster CR-006)